 First, you need to measure the opening of your air vent.
 In this example, the air exchange vent is 10″ x 10″ but that actual opening is not.

-You want to be sure to cover any messy bits (like the drywall at the bottom in this photo).
+You want to cover any messy bits (like the drywall at the bottom of this photo).
 I measured from the highest point of the drywall to the top of the vent.

 Now, measure the width of the opening and subtract 1/2″ for your overlap.
 Then, add 3 to this number.* This number will be the length of your top and bottom frame boards.